Street Votes FAQ

 Who supports street votes?

-Trials of street votes have been suggested by an enormously wide range of community and renters’ groups, environmental organisations, planners, architects, and politicians from all major parties.
-You can see more names at yimbyalliance.org/streetplans
+Street votes have been suggested by an enormous range of community and renters’ groups, environmental organisations, planners, architects, and politicians from all major parties.
+You can see more names here

 What do street votes allow?

-Street votes could allow your street, if there is widespread support, to agree to allow particular types of home extension of certain designs.
-If you want to be more ambitious, your street could potentially agree to allow each homeowner to do more with their plot, for example by adding an additional home for their family.
+Street votes could allow streets to agree to allow particular types of home extension of certain designs.
+Where there is widespreads support, more ambitious streets could allow homeowners to do more with their plot, for example by adding an additional home for family members.
+Any construction allowed by a street vote will have to meet rigorous climate, biodiversity and drainage standards to ensure homes are fit for the 21st century.

 How does a street vote work?